FIDDLE LEAF FIG

 DIG THIS

-Fiddle Leaf Fig (Ficus lyrata) is more than just a houseplant - it’s a tree in disguise!
-In the wild, a Fiddle can soar over 40 feet tall.
+Fiddle leaf fig (Ficus lyrata) is more than just a houseplant.
+It is a tree in disguise!
+In the wild, a fiddle leaf fig can soar over 40 feet tall.
 However, when in indoors it usually tops out around 6-10 feet.

-Pro Tip: Fiddle's large, glossy leaves attract dust, which can block sunlight.
+Pro Tip: The fiddle's large, glossy leaves attract dust, which can block sunlight.
 A quick wipe with a damp towel keeps them clean and thriving.

 Green thumb up icon with stars on a white background